dgaydukov/cert-aws/files/sa.md

 ###### OSI Network Model
 There are 7 levels in OSI model, here is the list from lowest to upper
 * Physical layer - how data are physically transferred.
 Basically they are translated from electrical/light signals into sequence of bits.
 There are 3 ways exists
-    * Twisted pair (copper) - data transferred by means of electrical signals
+    * Twisted pair (медная витая пара) - data transferred by means of electrical signals in copper
     * Optical Fiber - transfer data by light inside cable
     * WiFi - transfer data without cable using radio waves
 * Data Link layer - transfer data inside local network, validate packets.
 Ethernet and Mac-addresses are on this level.